connervieira/Rush/SECURITY.md

 1. Send a private message describing the issue via the information at <https://v0lttech.com/contact.php>
 2. Open a GitHub issue describing the issue.
 3. If the issue is something that can be easily and quickly fixed, you can also submit a pull request.
-Please be sure to follow the contributing guidelines.
+Please be sure to follow the contributing guidelines described in CONTRIBUTING.md